openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The RP MUST explicitly request any data it wants the OP to add to the `verification` element.

 Therefore, the RP MUST set fields one step deeper into the structure if it wants to obtain evidence.
 One or more entries in the `evidence` array are used as filter criteria and templates for all entries in the result array.
-The following examples shows a request asking for evidence of type `document`.
+The following example shows a request asking for evidence of type `document` only.

 <{{examples/request/verification_deeper.json}}

-The example also requests the OP to add the respective `method` and the `document` elements (including data about the document type) for every evidence to the resulting `verified_claims` Claim.
+The example also requests the OP to add the respective `method` and the `document` elements (including data about the document type), for every evidence array member, to the resulting `verified_claims` Claim.

 A single entry in the `evidence` array represents a filter over elements of a certain evidence type.
 The RP therefore MUST specify this type by including the `type` field including a suitable `value` sub-element value.
 The `values` sub-element MUST NOT be used for the `evidence/type` field.